 Eventually, the Woodland peoples began producing ceramic pottery used for cooking, transportation and food and water storage, domesticating animals and cultivating crops, and utilizing the bow and arrow to hunt big game.

 Woodland Indians were more sedentary than previous American Indians.
 They built small villages as farming progressively became more important, though they still established small hunting camps to take advantage of the Bay's bounty.

 Recorded American Indian history

-The term "Powhatan Indians" is used by some to describe the tribes who were thought to have paid tribute to Powhatan, the most influential leader in the area now known as eastern Virginia.
+Additional records show that many distinct tribes with their own leader lived around the Chesapeake Bay.
+In the Chesapeake region, larger tribes may have included the Powhatan, the Piscataway and the Nanticoke.
+The term "Powhatan Indians" is used by some to describe the tribes who were thought to have paid tribute to Powhatan, the most influential leader in present day eastern Virginia.
 Although as many as 30 separate Algonquian-speaking tribes were in Eastern Virginia when the English arrived, it is unknown exactly how many paid tribute to Powhatan.

+Despite the deep history, strength and culture of Indigenous peoples in the Chesapeake region, their population fell dramatically after European settlers arrived.
 Many were killed or died of disease, while others migrated away from the region.
-Wars, loss of land and epidemics devastated indigenous communities.
+Wars, displacement and epidemics devastated Indigenous communities.
 Oral tradition was a critical part of preserving cultural knowledge, meaning the stories of some tribes are known only through the artifacts and archaeological sites they left behind.

 Scientists estimate there are at least 100,000 archaeological sites in the Chesapeake Bay watershed.
 Just a small percentage of these are documented.